 In case you didn’t know, I’m an avid reader.
 And I try really hard to read books in different genres!
-So while I’ve read over 40 books this year, a good portion of those were marriage books.
+So while I’ve read over 40 books in 2018, a good portion of those were marriage books.
 (We could say 2018 was the year I read too many marriage books…)

 In no particular order, I give you my favorites:

 Praying for (and With) Your Spouse: The Way to Deeper Love by Dr. Greg and Lisa Popcak

 Logan and I have been meaning to do a video about this book since we’ve read it together over the summer.
 Even though we’ve been praying together since before we were married, we still gained a lot of insights from this and it’ll probably be a book we refer to again from time to time.
 (There was a chapter on praying through difficult times, a chapter on praying through decisions, etc.) This would be especially helpful for couples who haven’t prayed together before or haven’t been consistent about it.

 By Love Refined: Letters to a Young Bride by Alice von Hildebrand